-Dividend income is recognized in the statement of profit and loss on the date that the Company's right to receive payment is established o.
-Impairment a) Financial assets: In accordance with Ind AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss.
+Dividend income is recognized in the statement of profit and loss on the date that the Company's right to receive payment is established.

 Finance expenses consist of interest expense on loans and borrowings.
 Borrowing costs are recognized in the Statement of Profit and Loss using the effective interest method.